-Trek 4,000 miles from the Kingdom of Xi’an west across the Gobi Desert, through the oases of Dunhuang, Turpan and Kashgar, across the Stans to the courts of India, Persia and Europe and you’ve traced the highlights of the historic Silk Road, one of travel’s most storied journeys.
-And one of its most relevant.
+Trek the Silk Road in China 4,000 miles from the Kingdom of Xi’an west across the Gobi Desert.
+Pause at the oases of Dunhuang, Turpan and Kashgar.
+Ride carefully across the Stans to the courts of India, Persia and Europe.
+Congratulations!
+You have traced the historic Chinese Silk Road, one of travel’s most storied journeys.

-It is a place where the civilizations of China, India, Greece and Islam met; where six religions and countless ethnic tribes worked together, learned from each other and prospered.
-Have we forgotten the value of intercultural communication, open commerce and sharing of ideas that were crucial to the Silk Road’s success over thousands of years?
+It is a place where the civilizations of China, India, Greece and Islam met.
+The Silk Road is where six religions and countless ethnic tribes worked together, learned from each other and prospered.

-In order to explore what was, in all regards, the original information superhighway, we began our adventure in China, the country where most of the historic Silk Road oases remain.
-We couldn’t have made this journey of a lifetime without Silk Road China Tours, whose carefully crafted itinerary and expert guides brought a fascinating story to life.
+Accomplish this journey of a lifetime with Silk Road China Tours, whose carefully crafted itinerary and expert guides brought a fascinating story to life.

-Today, as it has been for thousands of years, Dunhuang is at the heart of the Silk Road.
-This lively, touristy Western China town with a population of just 200,000 attracts two million visitors annually between April and October.
-They range from caravans of domestic Chinese on family vacations to trekkers camping in yurts, from privately guided tours for Asian art lovers to wannabe’ adventurers like us.
+Today, as it has been for thousands of years, Dunhuang is at the heart of the Silk Road in China.
+This lively, touristy Western China town has a population of just 200,000.
+Yet, it attracts two million visitors annually between April and October.
+Modern Silk Road travelers range from caravans of domestic Chinese on family vacations to trekkers camping in yurts, from privately guided tours for Asian art lovers to wannabe’ adventurers like us.

 If you will only get to one town on this route, Dunhuang is it.

-Two centuries before Christ during the Han Dynasty (206 B.C. to 220 A.D.), traders coming from India, Persia or parts of Europe aimed for the oasis of Dunhuang, already a major trading post and supply center.
+Two centuries before Christ during the Han Dynasty (206 B.C. to 220 A.D.), traders coming from India, Persia or parts of Europe aimed for the oasis of Dunhuang.
+It was, even then, a major trading post and supply center.
 From here, merchants could obtain visas to continue on the well-trodden Silk Road caravan routes into China.
 Caravans would have to go around the notorious Taklamakan Desert, whose name means “go in and you won’t come out” in Turki.
 Whether traders took the Northern or Southern routes to reach Chang’an (today’s Xi’an) to pick up silk, it was a journey of several months.

 Reflecting the Silk Road spirit, for two millennia Dunhuang welcomed all travelers, whether pilgrims spreading a new faith like Buddhism, gold-diggers or alleged explorers such as Marco Polo.

-Itinerary of Silk Road Highlights Worth Seeing Today
+Itinerary of Silk Road in China Highlights Worth Seeing Today

 We prepared for our journey along the Silk Route by studying Peter Hopkirk’s “Foreign Devils on the Silk Road,” a great read about the European archeologists who pillaged – or rescued depending on your viewpoint — the Silk Road’s most important art and religious works in the 19th and 20th centuries.